General Data Protection Regulations (GDPR)

 Once our instruction is complete we have the following retention periods in place to either anonymise your data (make it unidentifiable to any individual person(s)) or delete your data;

-Anonymisation of Data – Current year plus 3 Years
+Anonymisation of live data – Current year plus 3 Years

-Deletion of Data – Current year plus 3 Years
+Deletion of hard copy data – Current year plus 3 Years

 Company Data General Information